 But, you might ask, “Aren’t those two different things?
 Don’t we need governments and earthly rulers?
 We can’t elect King Jesus president in 2016, can we?”

 Well, Jesus would certainly get my vote over the other candidates running, that’s for sure.
 Sadly, though, you’re right … we can’t write Jesus in for the next presidential election.
 Nor can we live without earthly governments.
 In fact, God specifically ordains them for our benefit (Romans 13:1-7).
-Of course, some forms of government are better than others — I’d rather live in the US than in North Korea, or in 2016 Germany than in 1936 Germany.
-And for sure, some leaders are better than others — I’d rather live under Captain America than Loki.
-However, every government and every governor is broken, imperfect and inevitably inadequate.
+Of course, some forms of government are better than others.
+For instance, I’d far rather live in the US (with all its flaws) than in North Korea, or in 2016 Germany than in 1936 Germany.
+And for sure, some leaders are better than others.
+I’d rather live under Captain America than Loki.
+However, every earthly government and every earthly governor are broken, imperfect and inevitably inadequate.
 We were not meant to be ruled by Hitler, Loki, Obama, or Captain America.
 And we weren’t meant to rule ourselves either!
 But because we too are broken and imperfect, we need rulers and systems of rule to keep things from going totally off the rails.
 Sadly though, they will always be a difficult and distressful compromise, necessary to stand in the gap until Jesus returns to set everything right and rule over us Himself.

-Put another way, our sin has backed us into a corner from which we need rulers other than God Himself to exert authority over us.
-So, let’s pick the best, most godly, wisest, most humble rulers and establish the best forms of government we can… But don’t think of them as the goal (such that if we could just get the right system or people in place, everything will be right and good!).
+Put another way, our sin has backed us into a corner where we find ourselves in need of rulers other than God Himself to exert authority over us.
+So, let’s pick the best, most godly, wisest, most humble rulers and establish the best forms of government we can… But don’t think of them as the ideal or the goal (such that if we could just get the right system or people in place, everything will be right and good!).
 Earthly leaders and governments aren’t the destination; they’re the babysitters on the long journey home (where everything is already right and good).